 A successful internship will provide a student with the opportunity to build on academic knowledge, advance professional skills, establish personal goals and explore occupational ideas.
-Begin your search at least two months before you hope to start your internship by meeting with a career counselor and reviewing your resume, cover letter and goals.
-Questions you will want to be able to respond to include: What kind of internship experience are you seeking?
+Begin your search at least two months before you hope to start your internship by meeting with a Career Counselor and reviewing your resume, cover letter, and goals.

+Think about: What kind of internship experience are you seeking?
 What skills do you hope to develop or enhance?
 How will the internship integrate academic knowledge?
 What are the ideal characteristics for the internship site?
 Will you be able to set and establish personal development goals?
-You will want to be able to articulate your responses to these questions; then, follow these steps: